noahehall/theBookOfNoah/0current/aws/0provisioning.md

 - s3 bucket (to store config items)
 - sns topic (to stream config changes & notifications)
 - rules (for remediation)
+  - custom rules
+    - must be associated with an AWS Lambda fn to perform the required actions
+  - managed rules
+    - search & select one
+    - name
+    - description
+    - trigger
+      - type: determines when the eveluation occurs
+        - all changes: when any resource is created, changed, deleted
+        - resources: when a resource matching the type you specify is created, changd, or deleted
+        - tags: when a resource with the specified tag is created, changed or deleted
+    - resources
+    - parameters: the attributs for which the resources will be evaluated
+      - key: get this key
+      - value: compare it to this value
+- manage remediation (select a rule > actions)
+  - type
+    - automatic
+    - manual
+  - action (via AWS Systems Manager Automation)
+    - select an action that will bring the resource back into compliance
+  - resource ID
+  - parameter: the desired value for non compliance resources

+## systems manager

+- view operatoinal data from multiple services & automate operation tasks
+- use cases
+  - centrally define the configuration options & policies for managed instances
+  - identify resources that are out of compliance and take corrective action
+  - automate variety of maintence tasks (e.g. ec2 patching)
+  - create runbook style docs that define the actions to perform on managed instances
+  - group AWS resources together using various attributes
+  - automatically collect inventory information about amazon EC2 and on-premise managed instances

+- automation types
+  - operations managemnet
+  - application management
+  - change management
+  - node management
+  - shared resources